coffeebook/documents/book.md

     self = exports ? this

 We shall explore our knowledge of `self` at a later stage.
-Just know we may find many wisdom in ancient scriptures.
+For now just know we may find many wisdom in ancient scriptures.
+And many ancient scriptures are exposed to those who know how to communicate.

     passage = "http://www.esvapi.org/v2/rest/passageQuery?key=TEST&passage=Corinthians%203%3A18"

-It is up to YOU to do something with it.
+It is now up to YOU to do something with it.

 ## Genesis

 In the garden stands a tree.
 In springtime it bears flowers; in the autumn, fruit.
 Its fruit is knowledge, teaching the good gardener how to understand the world.

-Source: [grayling]
+<small>By: [grayling]</small>

     word = "יְהִי אוֹר"